-Claims that our or our collaboration partners' technologies, products, product candidates, compositions or their uses infringe or interfere with the patent rights of third parties, or that we, our employees, our consultants or our collaboration partners have misappropriated third-party trade secrets, could result in costly litigation and could require substantial time and money to resolve, even if litigation were avoided.
-If we, our employees, our consultants or our collaboration partners were to face infringement claims or challenges by third parties, an adverse outcome could subject us or our collaboration partners to significant liabilities to such third parties.
+Claims that our or our partners' technologies, products, product candidates, compositions or their uses infringe or interfere with the patent rights of third parties, or that we or our partners have misappropriated third-party trade secrets, could result in costly litigation and could require substantial time and money to resolve, even if litigation were avoided.

+The basis of such litigation could be existing patents or patents that are granted in the future.
+If we or our partners were to face infringement claims or challenges by third parties, an adverse outcome could subject us or our partners to significant liabilities to such third parties.
 Litigation or threatened litigation could result in significant demands on the time and attention of our management team.
-A negative outcome could expose us or our collaboration partners to payment of costs, damages and other financial remedies, including in some jurisdictions, increased damages, such as treble damages and attorneys' fees, if we were found to have willfully infringed a patent, and equitable remedies such as restraining orders or injunctions.
-Litigation with third parties concerning alleged infringement of their intellectual property rights could require us and our collaboration partners to bear substantial costs and impose burdens on our and their management and personnel, even if we or our collaboration partners were to ultimately succeed in such proceedings.
+A negative outcome could expose us or our partners to payment of costs, damages and other financial remedies, including in some jurisdictions, increased damages, such as treble damages and attorneys' fees, if we were found to have willfully infringed a patent.
+Litigation with third parties concerning alleged infringement of their intellectual property rights could require us and our partners to bear substantial costs and impose burdens on our and their management and personnel, even if we or our partners were to ultimately succeed in such proceedings.
 Costs of patent litigation and awards of damages in patent infringement cases can be significant, and equitable remedies such as temporary restraining orders and injunctions can negatively impact or prevent product development and commercialization.
-A negative outcome could also lead us or our collaboration partners to delay, curtail or cease the development and commercialization of some or all of our products and product candidates, or could cause us or our collaboration partners to seek legal or administrative actions against third parties.
-We or our collaboration partners may need to obtain licenses from third parties and such licenses may not be available on commercially reasonable terms, or at all.
-Even if we are able to obtain licenses from a third-party to resolve a dispute, such settlement arrangements could involve substantial costs including one-time and/or ongoing royalty payments.
+A negative outcome could also lead us or our partners to delay, curtail or cease the development and commercialization of some or all of our products and product candidates, or could cause us or our partners to seek legal or administrative actions against third parties.
+We or our partners may need to obtain licenses from third parties and such licenses may not be available on commercially reasonable terms, or at all.
+Even if we are able to obtain licenses from a third party to resolve a dispute, such settlement arrangements could involve substantial costs including one-time and/or ongoing royalty payments.

-We may be unable to protect the confidentiality of our trade secrets and know-how.
+If we are unable to protect the confidentiality of our trade secrets and know-how, our business and competitive position would be harmed.